During our recent Community Conversation, the discussion focused on the role of the COO and how to know when the timing is right for making this hire.

 Our next Community Conversation is Wednesday, Apr 10, and will take on the topic of data analytics and the role of the CFO, particularly as it relates to impact measurement.
 We’re still working out the details but go ahead and register your spot and we’ll send more specifics soon.

-Discover your growth edge
+Lean into your growth edge

 Edgerunners operate at the forefront of change and innovation, nurturing ecosystems that regenerate in collaboration with the people and forces around them.